linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

 * You will need root access to the system, or a user account with `sudo` privileges.

 * You will need a TLS certificate and key for your site.
 The certificate can be self-signed if this is a private or internal site, or if you are simply experimenting.
-You can alternatively use a commercial certificate chain if that's what your site requires.
+Alternatively, use a commercial certificate chain if your site requires.
 If you don't already have a certificate and server key, see our guides for creating a [self-signed certificate](/docs/security/ssl/create-a-self-signed-tls-certificate) or a [certificate signing request](/docs/security/ssl/obtain-a-commercially-signed-tls-certificate).

 * If you compiled NGINX from source code, ensure that it was compiled with `--with-http_ssl_module`.
 Verify in the output of `nginx -V`.

 ## TLS Credentials Storage Location

 There is no official or unanimously preferred place to store your site's TLS certificate (`.crt`) and key (`.key`).
 The certificate is sent to each device that connects to the server, so it's not a private file.
-The key, however, is.
+The key, however, is private.

 Wherever you decide to store your certificate/key pair, you want them to remain untouched by system updates and secured against other system users.
 As an example, we'll store them in `/root/certs/` but **whatever location you decide, you should back up that folder**.